-The meeting on 8 July saw the official inauguration by the ASN Commission of the Committee of six members, each appointed for their expertise for a four-year term.
+The meeting on 9 November 2018 saw the official change by the ASN Commission of the Committee of nine members, each appointed for their expertise for a four-year term.

 The high standard of the decisions made by ASN relies particularly on robust technical expertise.
 This expertise has to rely in turn on the best knowledge available at the time.

 Consequently ASN, like its main foreign counterparts, is concerned about the availability of the knowledge necessary for expertise to be provided in five, ten or twenty years' time.

 It is therefore important that it identifies the research areas that will contribute to acquiring this knowledge.
 This demands that ASN maintain relationships with those involved in research into nuclear safety and radiation protection on the one hand, and with its foreign counterparts on the other.